freya022/BotCommands-Wiki/docs/using-commands/Using-localization.md

 ### What do they look like ?
 The JSON file is going to be an object, with each key being the "localization key" and the value being the "localization template".

-The localization key is a string with keywords separated by a dot, the framework takes advantage of JSON as you can nest objects with their translations inside, the path to the nested translation will be your localization key, but they can look exactly like the keys in Java's `ResourceBundle`, where no nesting is required.
+The localization key is a string where keywords are separated by a dot, the framework takes advantage of JSON as you can nest objects with their translations inside, the path to the nested translation will be your localization key, but they can look exactly like the keys in Java's `ResourceBundle`, where no nesting is required.

 ??? note "Example without nesting"